spang/python-csiphash/README.md

 [SipHash][] is a hash function and message authentication code that is secure, fast and simple.
-It accepts a 128-bit secret key and a variable-length message, and returns a 64-bit hash.
+It accepts a 128-bit secret key and a variable-length message, and returns a 64- or 128-bit hash.
 It performs better than most cryptographic hash function-based MACs (especially for short inputs), and offers much better security than non-cryptographic hash functions, providing resistance against hash-flooding DoS attacks.
 As a result, it is now used as the hash function of choice for hash tables in Python, Ruby, Rust and Redis.